Associate email@example.com 919.250.2110

 Shape Smith Debnam Raleigh The Landmark Center 4601 Six Forks Road Suite 400 Raleigh, NC 27609

-Andrew primarily practices estate planning, estate administration, special needs law and elder law at the firm.
+Andrew primarily practices estate planning, estate administration, and special needs law at the firm.
 Andrew’s experience includes assisting individuals and families as they navigate the process of planning and administering estates and trusts.
 Additionally, he guides fiduciaries through their duties in the probate process and helps families plan for the care of loved ones with long-term special needs.
 Andrew takes pride in helping clients design and implement plans to achieve their goals for the future, assisting them every step of the way.

 Wealthy individuals and families have long used different types of trusts to pass on their assets at death.
 Properly-structured trust instruments can… Read More